iifl-logo

 Other than as described in the section titled "Risk Factors and chapter titled "Managements Discussion and

-Analysis of Financial Conditions and Results of Operations",
+Analysis of Financial Conditions and Results of Operations"

-beginning on page 30 and
+, beginning on page 22 and 238 of this Red Herring

-expected to have a material adverse impact on revenues or income of our company from continuing operations.
+to have a material adverse impact on revenues or income of our company from continuing operations.

 Future relationship between Costs and Income

-to our knowledge there are no factors, which will affect the future relationship between costs and income or which are
+our knowledge there are no factors, which will affect the future relationship between costs and income or which are

 expected to have a material adverse impact on our operations and finances.